milos-pujic/cypress-cucumber-e2e-tests/README.md

   - set projects configuration like WebHooks, Slack, MS Teams and GitHub integration
   - create and delete entries (projects, runs)

 To run tests using Sorry-Cypress instead of Official Cypress Cloud, Currents-Dev Cypress Cloud `cypress-cloud` npm package must be used to integrate Cypress with Sorry-Cypress.
-It does that by setting the environment variable `CURRENTS_API_URL` to point to our **sorry-cypress-director** app. `cypress-cloud` command passes down to Cypress all the CLI flags, so we just use it instead of `cypress` when working with Sorry-Cypress.
+It does that by setting the environment variable `CURRENTS_API_URL` to point to our **sorry-cypress-director** app.

 Example of command: